Lead Guide, Avalanche Education Instructor

 Guide, Assistant Avalanche Education Instructor

 Born and raised in Mont Tremblant, 'Frenchie' moved to Fernie in 2007 to squeeze in more ski, bike, sled, and moto time.
 You can chat with Matt about his love of all things KTM, Heineken, and his lovely family.
-Matt has been with EVSS for three years, guiding with most of our french speaking groups as well as helping instruct our AST1 programs to share his search and rescue knowledge.
+Matt has been with EVSS for four years, guiding with most of our french speaking groups as well as helping instruct our AST1 programs to share his search and rescue knowledge.

 Not only is Matt a rock solid sledder, this Journeyman Heavy Duty Mechanic can also throw down on skis and a snowboard out there.
 When he's not guiding for EVSS, pulling wrenches on our sleds or operating snowcats in his spare time, you will find Matt heli-ski guiding in Iceland.